Peter A Allard School of Law

 Claire is an associate in the Plaintiff Personal Injury Group at Whitelaw Twining.
 She graduated from the Allard School of Law in 2013.
 Claire is also the co-chair of the CBABC Young Lawyers – Lower Mainland section and volunteers with Access Pro Bono’s summary advice clinic at Atira Women’s Resource Society.

-Katrina works in the areas of child protection and family law.
-She is the Manager of Indigenous Services at Legal Aid BC and oversees ten Parents Legal Centres across British Columbia.
+Katrina is the Director, Credentials and Licensing at LSBC.
+Previously she was the Manager of Indigenous Services at Legal Aid BC and oversaw ten Parents Legal Centres across British Columbia.
 She created the first Parents Legal Centre in 2014 as a way for parents to resolve their child protection matters early and collaboratively.
 First elected a Bencher for 2022, Katrina is co-chair of the Truth and Reconciliation Advisory Committee and a member of the Discipline Committee and Lawyer Development Task Force.

 Claire is an associate at Blakes.
 She has a broad corporate and commercial litigation practice, with a focus on corporate disputes, transactional claims, product liability, and arbitration proceedings.
 Claire also practices in restructuring and insolvency and has experience representing a variety of stakeholders in insolvency proceedings.
 After graduating from Allard School of Law in 2015, she clerked for six Justices of the Supreme Court of British Columbia.
 While at law school, Claire received a number of awards and scholarships, including the Law Foundation Scholarship and the Panvini Scholarship in Law.
 Claire frequently provides pro bono legal advice through Access Pro Bono and is a member of the Executive Committee for the Canadian Bar Association Insolvency Subsection.
 In addition to her law degree, Claire holds a Bachelor of Arts (honours) from Queen’s University and a Master of Arts from the University of Toronto.

-Richard is a partner at Dentons (Vancouver) where he practices in their Intellectual Property Group.
+As a registered patent and trademark agent, Richard provides his expertise to intellectual property, patents, trademarks, and licensing through BLG.
 He practices in all areas of IP law, with a focus on the drafting and prosecution of patent applications, providing patentability opinions, and advising on patent protection strategies and intellectual property management.
 After graduating from the Allard School of Law in 2000, Richard practiced at a leading IP boutique for over 10 years, worked for a top tier national firm also in their IP group, before joining Dentons.
 He is also a volunteer band member for the CBA’s annual “Battle of the Bands” fundraiser.

 Derek is the Executive Director of the Lawyers Assistance Program of B.C.
 Derek practiced law in B.C. from 1975 to 1993 and was also called to the bar in Oregon in 1995.
 Since 1987 Derek has made personal development, spiritual growth, and working with others his avocation and he obtained a Diploma in Counseling in 1996 and a Ph.D. in 2003.
 He began work with the LAP in 1997.
 Derek was appointed a QC in 2004 for his work in the legal profession.